glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 The **Flags Builder** lets you define what elements of the room should be included in the next :Loading: or :Screenshotting: call.

-Each Builder method corresponds to a specific :ROOMLOADER_FLAG: enum member and adds it to the Flags state.
+Each Builder method corresponds to a specific :ROOMLOADER_FLAG: enum member and adds it to the Flags State.
-* The first call to any of these methods before :Loading: or :Screenshotting: resets the state and sets it to that method's flag, so you always start clean from the one you choose.
+* The first call to any of these methods before :Loading: or :Screenshotting: resets the State and sets it to that method's flag, so you always start clean with the one you choose.
 * Subsequent calls add their flags on top, letting you combine multiple asset types.

 Similar to [Origin Presets](#presets) above, this approach makes the code read in an English-like flow and provides an alternative interface if you don't like dealing with bitwise operators.